FastRoutervs.LiteLLM

 Use FastRouter.
 The 7-day audit will tell you what your routing efficiency actually is on your existing traffic.

-4) You're already running LiteLLM and the operational tax is becoming uncomfortable ->
+You're already on LiteLLM and the operational tax is becoming uncomfortable

 Talk to FastRouter.
 Both are OpenAI-compatible; migrations from LiteLLM are mostly endpoint and key changes.

 Use LiteLLM.
-The 2,600+ catalog and "ship a provider in a PR" pattern are unique strengths
+2,600+ catalog and "ship a provider in a PR" pattern are unique strengths.

 The package was compromised for roughly 40 minutes before the maintainers responded and pulled the bad release.
-Teams that pinned to latest in CI pulled the malicious version.
-It's a useful reminder to pin versions and audit lockfiles for any OSS dependency that handles credentials — not a unique LiteLLM problem, but a real security cost of any self-hosted Python proxy.
+Teams pinned to latest in CI pulled the malicious version.
+Useful reminder to pin versions and audit lockfiles for any OSS dependency that handles credentials — not a unique LiteLLM problem, but a real security cost of any self-hosted Python proxy.

 No. LiteLLM ships logging and request tracking, but no eval framework of its own.
 The standard pairing is Langfuse for traces, scores, datasets, and experiments.
 FastRouter ships Smart Evaluations, Automatic Evaluations, and GEPA prompt optimization natively.